Philliec459/NMR-Log-Echo-Train-Inversion-in-Geolog-using-Scipy-Optimization/README.md

 ![NMR_log](NMR_log.gif)

-However, we wanted to try to make this more realistic by first creating an echo train with real and imaginary data, and then using phase rotation to calculate a phase corrected echo train for the T2 inversion.
+However, we wanted to try to make this more realistic by first creating an echo train with real and imaginary data, and then use phase rotation to calculate a phase corrected echo train for the T2 inversion.
 We attempted to do this by using the following code:

     # Calculate the echo train for each channel
     y_inphase = func(x, p1, p2, p3, p4, p5, p6, p7, p8)